yaskovdev/docker-compose-example/README.md

 ```

 See the logs of Social Rating Calculator, the social rating for the user from the cURL request should be logged there.

+You can also connect to Redis using Redis CLI (`src/redis-cli` from Redis directory) and make sure the social rating is stored there.